aboutcode-org/aboutcode-toolkit/USAGE.rst

         /home/custom_template/template.html

     $ about attrib --template /home/custom_template/template.html LOCATION OUTPUT

+    --vartext

+        This option allow you to pass variable texts to the attribution template

+    $ about attrib --vartext "title=Attribution Notice" --vartext "header="Product 101" LOCATION OUTPUT

+        Users can use the following in the template to get the vartext:
+        {{ vartext_dict['title'] }}
+        {{ vartext_dict['header'] }}

+    --verbose

+        This option tells the tool to show all errors found.
+        The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

 The following data are passed to jinja2 and, therefore, can be used for a custom template: